-Kicks off TOTALLY LOST edition 2015 the second open call the EU to examine the relationship between buildings symbol of the regimes' 900 and contemporary.
+TOTALLY LOST 2015 edition kicks off, the second European open call to investigate the relationship between symbolic buildings of the 900th century regimes and contemporaneity.

-Spaces Undecided and European Cultural Route ATRIUM (Architecture of Totalitarian Regimes of the XX Century in Europe's Urban Memory) present the second edition of Totally Lost: a video-photographic research aimed at discovering and mapping the architectural legacy of the European totalitarianisms of the 20 century, now abandoned.
+Spaces Undecided and European Cultural Route ATRIUM (Architecture of Totalitarian Regimes of the XX Century in Europe's Urban Memory) present the second edition of Totally Lost: a video - photographic research aimed at discovering and mapping the architectural heritage of the European totalitarianisms of the 20th century, now in abandonment.

-A heritage that includes buildings of power, party seats, military shelters, factories, airports, homes, colonies, cities of foundation, schools, memorials, stadiums and other places with an uncertain future.
+A heritage that includes buildings of power, party headquarters, military refuges, factories, airports, homes, colonies, cities of foundation, schools, memorials, stadiums and other places with an uncertain future.

-Through the gaze of photographers, videomakers and urban explorers, Totally Lost aspires to reveal how these buildings are not "totally lost" but represent fragments of the contemporary landscape in continuous relationship with those who observe them.
+Through the gaze of photographers, videomakers and urban explorers Totally Lost aspires to reveal how these buildings are not “totally lost” but represent fragments of the contemporary landscape in continuous relationship with the observer.

-What is the relationship of these places in abandonment with the city that lives and changes around?
-How does their position in the urban or natural context communicate, then, how today can we?
-By turning into spaces of artistic and creative research, can they become incubators for new and democratic contents?
+What is the relationship of these abandoned places with the city that lives and changes around it?
+How does their position in the urban or natural context communicate power then as today?
+By transforming themselves into spaces of artistic and creative research, can they become incubators for new and democratic contents?

-Drawing inspiration from these questions, the 2015 edition wants to expand and enrich the mapping created on the platform www.totallylost.eu thanks to the materials received during the first edition of the contest, as well as continuing with the intent of re-reading the critical architectural heritage of undisputed value.
+Drawing inspiration from these questions, the 2015 edition wants to expand and enrich the mapping created on the www.totallylost.eu platform thanks to the materials received during the first edition of the contest, as well as continuing with the intent of critical re-reading of an architectural heritage of undisputed value.

-The photographs and videos that will be received by 31 December 2015 on www.totallylost.eu will be evaluated and rewarded by a commission and will be part of a traveling public exhibition curated by Spazi Indecisi, based on the previous exhibitions dedicated to the project in Italy (2013), Hungary (2013) and Luxembourg (2014).
+The photographs and videos that will arrive by 31 December 2015 on www.totallylost.eu will be evaluated and awarded by a commission and will be part of a traveling public exhibition curated by Spazi Indecisi, modeled on the previous exhibitions dedicated to the project in Italy (2013), Hungary (2013) and Luxembourg (2014).

 Totally Lost 2015 edition

-A project of Undecided Spaces and ATRIUM Architecture of Totalitarian Regimes of the XX Century in Europe's Urban Memory
+A project by Spazi Indecisi and ATRIUM Architecture of Totalitarian Regimes of the XX Century in Europe's Urban Memory

 Deadline: December 31 2015